 Endomyocardial fibrosis (EMF) along with the root wilt disease of coconut is endemic to Kerala with its radioactive actinide beach sands.
 Actinides like rutile producing intracellular magnesium deficiency due to rutile-magnesium exchange sites in the cell membrane has been implicated in the etiology of EMF^[1].
-Endogenous digoxin, a steroidal glycoside which functions as a membrane sodium-potassium ATPase inhibitor has also been related to its etiology due to the intracellular magnesium deficiency it produces^[2].
-Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of these diseases^[3,4].
-Endogenous digoxin has been related to the pathogenesis of schizophrenia, autism and primary seizure disorder^[2].
-The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered^[5,6,7].
-Davies has put forward the concept of a shadow biosphere of organisms with alternate biochemistry present in earth itself^[8].
-An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described^[6].
+Endogenous digoxin, a steroidal glycoside which functions as a membrane sodium-potassium ATPase inhibitor has also been related to its etiology due to the intracellular magnesium deficiency it produces. ^[2] Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of these diseases.
+[3,4] Endogenous digoxin has been related to the pathogenesis of neuronal degenerations like parkinson's disease, alzheimer's disease, huntington's disease and motor neuron disease.
+[2] The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered.
+[5,6,7] Davies has put forward the concept of a shadow biosphere of organisms with alternate biochemistry present in earth itself.8 An actinide dependent shadow biosphere of archaea and viroids in the above mentioned neuronal degenerations is described.